michael-je/synthetic-state-space-generator/README.md

 -  **`heuristic_value_function`** (`function`, default: [`default_heuristic_value_function`](#default_heuristic_value_function))
 A custom function able to be overriden by the user to determine the heuristic values of states.

+	> **NOTE**: Most of these parameters are only used by the behavioral functions (discussed in the next section) rather than interacting strongly with the software's internal logic.
+This means that the user is free to change how they affect the graph.

 # Default Behavioural Functions